HOME – CAST AND CREW – DIRECT SUPPORT – STORE – FOLLOW

 As an adult, my ongoing love of film goes beyond mere enthusiasm.
 I believe film and television are still the primary shapers of the American imagination, even in this fragmented age.
 Our imaginations, in turn, inform the boundaries of what we believe is possible.
 Who we see, what we see them doing, and how they are rewarded affect who we grant significance to in our daily lives.

-When made with intention, film not only captivates, it transforms.
+Film not only captivates, it transforms.

 The Suit is a deeply personal story, which is what gives the film its texture and intensity.
 I wrote the story about the struggle to escape the cycle of narcissistic abuse.
 But, I’ve been delighted to find that my readers connect in varied ways, with the character of “The Suit” often standing in for a personal experience or trauma.